 A:gajë:gwah dësa’nigöëwë:nye:’ (i hope it will stir your mind)

-Premieres 2026, Walker Art Center, Minneapolis
+Walker Art Center, Minneapolis

 Performances, McGuire Stage: May 14–16, 2026 [GET TICKETS]

 Created by transdisciplinary and dance artist Rosy Simas (Seneca Nation of Indians, Heron clan), A:gajë:gwah dësa’nigöëwë:nye:’ (i hope it will stir your mind) is a dance work, an installation, and a community engagement project.
-From Simas’ movement practice of deep listening to the earth, stars, ancestors, and each other comes a dynamic Native contemporary dance work that draws the audience into a space of relationality.

-A:gajë:gwah dësa’nigöëwë:nye:’ (i hope it will stir your mind) weaves a mind of peace into every aspect of its creation—every stitch of the set, every movement, sound, and image is imbued with a “good mind” and a peacemaking state of being.
+Simas weaves a “mind of peace” into every aspect of the project’s creation—every stitch, movement, sound, and image is imbued with the Seneca notion of a “good mind” and a peacemaking state of being.
+A:gajë:gwah dësa’nigöëwë:nye:’ cultivates peacemaking and community well-being in a time of deadly politics, racism, and bigotry.

 Performers: Sam Aros-Mitchell, Talia Dixon, Charlie Maybee & Lela Pierce

-Design Team: Heidi Eckwall, Rosy Simas & Jeffrey Wells
+Set Design: Heidi Eckwall, Rosy Simas & Jeffrey Wells

 Fabrication Assistance: Eliza Erdrich